JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ### Pre-requirement: Install Python
 For Standard release of The Checker, the following steps need to be done **ONCE** on each system:
 1. Go to: https://www.python.org/downloads/
-2. Scroll down to `Looking for a specific release?` section
-3. Find the latest 3.13.x version, then click on the corresponding `Download` link
-4. Scroll down to `Files` section, click `Version` link according to your operation system environment (such as Windows 64-bit) to download the installer
-5. Run the installer you just downloaded
-6. Make sure you select `Add python.exe to PATH` in the start of the installer, and then click on `Install Now`
+2. Download and install the latest version of Python, according to your operation system environment (such as Windows 64-bit); make sure you select `Add python.exe to PATH` in the start of the installer
-7. **Reboot your computer**
+3. **Reboot your computer**

 NOTE: If you run The Checker (on Windows OS) without Python installed yet, The Checker will refuse to run and bring you to Python download page instead.

 NOTE: The portable release (`HAFS-Update-Checkers_Win32-Portable.zip`) is bundled with Windows x86 version of Python, thus can work on Windows x86/x64 system without needing to install Python first.

-NOTE: There is known component compatability issue [[#9](https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/issues/9)] for newer (3.14.x) version of Python.
-Please use Python 3.13.x before the issue is resolved.

 ### Making portable by yourself
 If you want to make portable version of The Checker by yourself, you can: